View inspirational photography from our landmark campaign in this slideshow. Photo: PATH.

 In the hot summer sun of 2006, just a year after the deadly JE outbreak, millions of Indian children lined up outside village clinics, schools, and community centers for the lifesaving protection of the new vaccine.
 India and Nepal were the first countries outside of China to introduce the SA 14-14-2 vaccine through mass campaigns and routine immunization services.
 They were soon followed by Cambodia, Sri Lanka, and the Democratic People’s Republic of Korea (North Korea).

-Over the next seven years, India’s unprecedented immunization campaigns reached more than 88 million children.
-Millions more in Southeast Asia—from Nepal to Cambodia to Sri Lanka—were also vaccinated.
-By 2013, the vaccine had been supplied to 11 countries outside China for one-time campaigns and routine use, and the vaccine had reached more than 200 million people.
+By 2014, PATH helped supply the vaccine to six countries outside China for one-time campaigns and routine use, and the vaccine had reached more than 221 million people.
 Throughout this period, PATH and our partners provided technical assistance to countries—from developing introduction strategies to implementing and evaluating immunization programs.